Local form factor subtraction for three-loop QCD corrections to electroweak production in quark-antiquark annihilation

 and $V_k^{(1)\,\mu}$ is the part of the the one-loop vertex function $V^{(1)}$, defined in eq.~\eqref{eq:QCD_vertex_1L_UV}, that produces a divergence when $l$ is hard and $k$ becomes collinear to $p_1$,

-Here, we (implicitly) perform a lightcone decomposition of the loop momentum $l^\mu$ and the Dirac matrix $\s{l}$ in the $p_1$-direction according to eq.~\eqref{eq:loop_lightcone}.
-Finiteness in the region $(1_k,H_l)$ can be shown by decomposing also the Dirac matrix $\gamma^\mu$ into lightcone components as follows,
+Here, we (implicitly) perform a light-cone decomposition of the loop momentum $l^\mu$ and the Dirac matrix $\s{l}$ in the $p_1$-direction according to eq.~\eqref{eq:loop_lightcone}.
+Finiteness in the region $(1_k,H_l)$ can be shown by decomposing also the Dirac matrix $\gamma^\mu$ into light-cone components as follows,

-with $\gamma_\perp^\mu\,p_{1\,\mu} =\gamma_\perp^\mu\,\eta_{1\,\mu} =0$.
+with $\gamma_\perp^\mu\,p_{1\,\mu} =\gamma_\perp^\mu\,\eta_{1\,\mu}^\prime =0$.
 The vector $\tilde{l}^\mu$ on the right-hand side of eq.~\eqref{eq:jet_1L_delperp} is equivalent to $l^\mu$ up to a reflection on the transverse plane $l_\perp \to -l_\perp$.
-The choice $\eta_1=p_2$ guarantees finiteness in the region $(2_k,H_l)$.
+The choice $\eta_1^\prime=p_2$ guarantees finiteness in the region $(2_k,H_l)$.

 Counterterms for the $p_1$ jet function do not affect the $l\,||\,p_1$ region, which factorises (up to shift-integrable terms) and whose singularity is removed by a form-factor counterterm.
 Diagrams where the gluon line with momentum $k$ directly attaches to the incoming anti-quark leg also exhibit a collinear divergence in the limit $k\,||\,p_2$.
 Application of the QCD Ward identities on the (UV-regulated) quark jet integrand in the region $(2_k,H_l)$ produces a shift-mismatch, proportional to a (renormalised) on-shell one-loop self-energy correction.
 Though this shift-mismatch is equivalent to a scaleless integral which vanishes in dimensional regularisation, it spoils local factorisation.
 By construction, the jet counterterms eliminate this shift-mismatch locally, i.e. the modified jet integrand vanishes when contracted by $k^\mu \simeq z_{k,2}p_2^\mu$, except for non-abelian terms $O^\mu$ which generate the whole singularity in the region $(2_k,H_l)$,